idvorkin/idvorkin.github.io/_d/chapters.md

 imagefeature: https://github.com/idvorkin/blob/raw/master/blog/racoon-chapters.webp
 ---

 Our lives are stories, containing many different chapters.
-However, regardless of what is in the chapters, we all go through life stages, being young, growing up, getting old, etc. What you need as a 22 year old, and what you need as a 42 year old sure are different.
+However, regardless of what is in the chapters, we all go through life stages, being young, growing up, getting old, etc. What you need as a 22-year-old, and what you need as a 42-year-old sure are different.
 I think our lives are both chapters in terms of the plot, but also in terms of the stages of life.

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->